greggyNapalm/proxychick/README.md

     	Proxy protocol.
 If not specified in proxy URL, choose one of http/https/socks4/socks4a/socks5/socks5h (default "http") -t string
     	Target URL(TCP) and HOST:PORT(UDP) (default "https://api.datascrape.tech/latest/ip")
-  -to int
+  -to string
-    	Timeout for entire HTTP request in seconds (default 10) -transport string
+    	Timeout for entire request (default "10s") -transport string
     	Transport protocol for interaction with the target.
 Will be incapsulated into proxy protocol. (default "tcp") -verbose